PandaBoots/Reddit-Hot-Multireddit-Downloader/README.md

 This project uses python 3.6 which can be downloaded at the bottom of the page [here](https://www.python.org/downloads/release/python-365/)

-python 3.7 can probably be used but it has not been tested.

 In order to use this script two additional modules muse be installed from ```dependencies.txt``` which as BeautifulSoup4 and Praw.

 These can be installed by navigating to the python scripts folder located at